How do you run cross browser testing today?

 Avoid The Headaches of Cross-Browser Testing

-For those familiar with the current paradigm on using Applitools along with a cloud of automated browsers, here are three cases which demonstrate the difference when using Visual Grid:
+For those familiar with the current paradigm on using Applitools along with a cloud of automated browsers, here are three cases which demonstrate the difference when using Ultrafast Grid:

 Case Study 1: Random Number Generator

 All four screenshots will show the same random number which was displayed on the developer’s local Chrome instance.
-The Visual Grid browsers did not visit the web page in question.
-Instead, a full copy of the HTML elements, styling, images, etc (the HTML Snapshot), is sent to each of the Visual Grid browsers to render.
+The Ultrafast Grid browsers did not visit the web page in question.
+Instead, a full copy of the HTML elements, styling, images, etc (the HTML Snapshot), is sent to each of the Ultrafast Grid browsers to render.

 Case Study 2: IP Address

-I see Applitools Visual Grid as occupying a new layer in the so-called “Testing Pyramid”.
+I see Applitools Ultrafast Grid as occupying a new layer in the so-called “Testing Pyramid”.

 Want To Know More About Applitools?